GoBoundless/spar/README.md

 # Example & Bootstrap Apps

+For your reference, and to build on top of, we've created two example applications on top of Spar.

+First is

 Included with Spar are two example applications.

-The first is the quintessential TODO application as popularized by http://addyosmani.github.com/todomvc/
+The first is the quintessential TODO application as popularized by [addyosmani](http://addyosmani.github.com/todomvc/)

-The second, is a bootstrap application containing our favorite tools for making web-sites:
+The second, is a bootstrap application containing some of our favorite tools to kick-start the pretty (jQuery, Backbone, and Twitter Bootstrap)

-  - Coffescript
-  - jQuery
-  - Backbone

-as well as:

-  - SASS
-  - Compass
-  - Twitter Bootstrap
+Both can be found at our [spar-examples repo](https://github.com/BoundlessLearning/spar-examples).

 # Deploying Your Spar App